cstanley99/homework_1/README.md

 Chime has incorpoarted the use of artificial intelegence in its marketing strategy.
 According to Guy Yalif, CEO of Intellimize, Chime is using AI to create a sophisticated testing approach to determine which marketing tactics to deploy.
 According to Yalif: “Chime’s marketing team was able to test 21 different ideas and 216 different versions of their homepage while improving its performance.
 Had they used a simpler A/B model to test out these 21 ideas, it would have taken nine years to do what they did in three months.”
 [Here is a link to the technologies Chime is using from StackShare](https://stackshare.io/chime/chime/main)

 Chime generates it's revenue by charging interchange fees whenever their debit card is used.
 Interchange fees are fees merchants pay to financial institutions (usually around 1.5%); they earn a portion of this fee for every transaction.
 Going forward the company the company should consider offering checking accounts with interest (as some of their competitors do) and launch a traditional credit card.
 Presently their Credit Bulider Visa credit card is a no annual fee, no interest, secured credit card (prepaid) that helps you build your credit.
 For higher earning customers they could offer a traditional credit card to increase revenues.
-With a broadening customer demographic and an impending IPO, Chime continues to be a growth story.<p>
+With a broadening customer demographic and an impending IPO, Chime continues to be a growth story.

 ----------

 ## References